Media-Bias-Group/Classic-ML-Automated-Identification-of-Bias-Inducing-Words-in-News-Articles/README.md

 The repository contains the data files and the scripts created during the development of the master thesis at the University of Konstanz.

 ## I Description of the attached data files (only data files created during the thesis project are attached, external files aren't attached)
-- annotations_final_notempty.xlsx: row survey data
+- annotations_final_notempty.xlsx: raw survey data
 - sentences_final.xlsx: not labeled sentences dataset
 - biased_words_analysis.xlsx: manual corrections of annotations
 - articles.xlsx: sentences and articles they were collected from (for some sentences articles are missing)